 "That’s the kind of thing I’m offended by," Real Pro Wrestling Stories writer Brandon Easton said.
 "That, and that neither JYD nor Bad News Brown (Allen Coage) never won a title in WWE or something like Vince McMahon using the N-word.
 That wasn’t even for an angle or reason, just him being stupid."

-Other stories covered in the volume include the feud between Jerry Lawler and comedian Andy Kaufman and the original Montreal Screwjob involving Ed “Strangler” Lewis, as well as other tales.
+Other stories covered in the volume include the feud between Jerry Lawler and comedian Andy Kaufman and the original Montreal Screwjob involving Ed "Strangler" Lewis and other tales.

 Jim Cornette can’t hide his enthusiasm for the graphic novel.